Before you confirm whether or not you are pregnant, there are subtle early pregnancy signs that give you clues.

 17. Metallic taste

-Another pregnancy symptom is having a metallic taste that makes food taste funny in your mouth.
+Another early pregnancy symptom is having a metallic taste that makes food taste funny in your mouth.
 This metallic taste which could be sour or bitter makes you go off your favorite food.

 18. Feeling unwell